sveiae/website/_pages/pricing.md

 });
 </script>

->**We help organizations monitor security gaps on a level of many Fortune 500s, and in turn improve ROI for security budgets.**
+>**We help organizations discover security gaps on a level of many Fortune 500s, and in turn improve ROI for security budgets.**
 >Sven Eidissen, founder